jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 Though you may now find yourself in somewhat of a waiting game, there’s no rest for the wicked!

 There are three ways for dogs to travel: cabin, check-in (often refered to as "in the hold") or cargo.
-Each with their own restrictions
+Each with their own restrictions (restrictions may differ from airline to airline)

 <ul>
   <li>